 6. Strengthen planning, monitoring, and evaluation

-- a.
-Identify science-based targets and pathways to achieve the Sustainable Development Goals - b.
-Establish an enhanced system of land use planning and implementation
+a.
+Identify science-based targets and pathways to achieve the Sustainable Development Goals b.
+Establish an enhanced system of land use planning and implementation a.
+Strengthen capacity of agriculture and forest sector institutions and partnerships

 7. Improve governance